 Imports of this food from New Zealand will not be inspected or analysed under the Imported Food Inspection Scheme.
 This is because Australia and New Zealand have agreed to mutual recognition for the food safety controls for this food.

 Food Standards Australia New Zealand (FSANZ) advice on imported food

-FSANZ provides advice to the Department of Agriculture and Water Resources on whether foods pose a medium to high risk to public health.
-This advice is published on the
+FSANZ provides advice to the Department of Agriculture, Water and the Environment on whether foods pose a medium to high risk to public health.
+This advice is published on the FSANZ website.

 |28/11/2018||UMP 11/2018||Consolidated webpages for Uncooked manufactured or processed meat which that is ready-to-eat and Ready-to-eat uncooked dried meat, sausages and spreadable sausages.|

 |12/10/2016||UMP 09/2016||Changes to the risk food to reflect risk statement prepared by Food Standards Australia New Zealand.|